aman-amino/Wazuh-rule-manager/README.md

 ## 🗄️ Database Structure

-The tool creates two local database files:
+The tool creates one local database files:
 - `wazuh_rules_v2.db`: Stores the rules and dynamically generated columns based on XML tags.
-- `file_states`: (Internal) Tracks file hashes and scan timestamps to optimize performance.
+Also, (Internal) Tracks file hashes and scan timestamps to optimize performance.

 ## 🤝 Contributing